 3.2 The original budget for 2016/17, revised budget for 2016/17 (based on October 2016 outturn) and the proposed budget for 2017/18, are set out below.
-Total service expenditure is budgeted to increase by £219,684 (1.96%) and net budget requirement increase by £23,842.
+The Budget Summary has been charged to reflect the Council's new corporate structure.
+Further details of services within each area are contained within the Capital and Revenue Estimates Book which is available from the members' room.
+Total service expenditure is budgeted to decrease by £170,608 (1.45%) and net budget requirement decrease by £846.